![]() |

 Nuclear energy underwent rapid development during the mid-20th century with the promise of cheap, clean, and virtually unlimited supply.
 Kansas has one nuclear power plant, the Wolf Creek Generating Station near Burlington in Coffey County.
 The station went online in 1985, and is licensed to operate until 2045.
 Its nameplate capacity was listed at 1268 MW in 2021 (EIA 2022).
 However, the allure of nuclear energy has faded with concerns about safety, mining, proliferation, and disposal of nuclear wastes (Aber et al. 2015).

 Diurnal wind – One common myth is that most wind-generated electricity is produced at night when less electricity is needed.
 This oft-repeated claim is accepted uncritcially as a serious limitation for wind energy.
 This may be true in a few special circumstances, but it is simply wrong most of the time for most places.
-Afternoon peak in average daily wind speed is, in fact, the norm in nearly all locales around the world (Aber et al. 2015).
+In fact, at most locations around the globe it is more windy during the daytime than at night (DWIA 2003).
+Afternoon peak in average daily wind speed is the norm in nearly all locales around the world (Aber et al. 2015).
+Passing storm systems or other atmospheric disturbances may, of course, upset this pattern for short time periods.

 The dirunal (24-hour) pattern of wind reflects daily heating from the Sun and cooling at night.
 Across the Great Plains of North America, for instance, wind is often nearly calm at sunrise and early morning.
 As the ground warms during the day, wind speed increases and typically reaches maximum velocity in the afternoon.
 As evening approaches, wind begins to lessen and may dissipate during the night.
 The peak interval for potential wind energy, thus, is during the hottest part of the day when electricity for air conditioning is most in demand during summer months.

 Variable wind – Wind direction and speed change frequently in response to short-term weather events and seasonal conditions.
 Simply put, the wind is not constant at the ideal speed for turbines to produce their rated output continuously.
-Periods of light wind or calm happen from time to time, during which a single wind farm or local area would generate little or no electricity.
-One day in April 2022, for example, turbines in the Ad Astra Wind Farm were either still or barely turning, but only 20 miles away turbines were spinning at full speed in the Reading Wind Farm—both on the Missouri-Arkansas drainage divide.
+In fact, local topography may induce substantial variations in near-surface wind, and individual turbines may respond in quite unexpected ways by facing in different directions.

 Texas energy fiasco – The energy infrastructure of Texas suffered its worst failure in February 2021 as a result from a series of severe winter storms.
 More than 4½ million homes and businesses lost power; there were shortages of water, food, and heat, and about 250 people died as direct or indirect results.
 Texas Governor Abbott and others initially blamed frozen wind turbines and solar panels—another deception.